szaumoor/ZSTweaks/ZSTweaks/README.md

 Self explanatory.
 Not that it needs to be more powerful, but it feels wrong to not be especially effective against non-chaotic evil (but yes, I understand it's because it's the opposite of a paladin's alignment).

-**Component 1290:** Make Carsomyr's Dispel Magic force a Saving throw vs Spell
+**Component 1290:** Make Carsomyr's Dispel Magic abilities more balanced

 The dispel on hit thing is pretty cheesy so, yeah.
 That.
-No penalty with +5, -2 with +6 version
+No penalty with +5, -2 with +6 version.
+As for the ability to cast Dispel Magic, since level 15 dispel is quite weak, especially for the +6 version, it's now level 20-30 for each version.

-**Component 1300:** Make Silver Sword act as a +4 weapon to determine what it can hit to extend usability
+**Component 1300:** Make Silver Sword significantly more unique and add a more interesting (imo) description

-The vorpal quality is very powerful, but it would be nice if the sword could work for more powerful enemies.
+This component improves the description to something a bit more interesting than "hey, this sword is evil and can cut heads off".
+See the file unique_descriptions.md for details.
+Additionally:

+- The faulty probabilities for vorpal hit are fixed (true 25%, not 26%)
+- The sword acts in **every way** as a +6 two-handed sword **against mind flayers only**, that is, +6 THAC0, +6 enchantment, 1d10+6 damage.
+- Against other targets, it's still a +3 weapon in terms of damage, thac0 and enchantment level
+- Wielding it makes the wielder immune to mind blasts and domination attempts by mind flayers
+- Critical hits causes a psionic blast which causes 2d8 magic damage and causes Confusion for 10 seconds if a Save vs. Spell at -2 is failed.
+Mind flayers save with a -4 penalty.
+- Speed factor of 6

 **Component 1318:** Make Flame of the North +2 affect all evil, not just chaotic evil